Archive for: Art. 29 TMA

 October 29th, 2006, Tomasz Rychlicki

-The Supreme Administrative Court in its judgment of 20 September 2006 case file II GSK 115/06 held that the surname may serve as a trade mark distinguishing the goods or services of a particular undertaking from goods or services of the same kind of other entrepreneurs.
-However, in the present case, the owner of a trade mark KOZŁOWSKI R-115647, before the application for registration of the sign had the knowledge that for many years before registration of the mark, the Kozłowskis family used to designate their products – brushes and brooms – the Kozlowski surname.
+The Supreme Administrative Court in its judgment of 20 September 2006 case file II GSK 115/06 held that the surname or family name could serve as a trade mark that distinguishes the goods or services of a particular undertaking from goods or services of the same kind that originate from other entrepreneurs.
+However, in the present case, the owner of the trade mark KOZŁOWSKI R-115647, before he applied for registration of this sign, had the knowledge that for many years before registration of his trade mark, the Kozłowskis family have used their surname to designate products such as brushes and brooms.
 Pursuant to Article 7(1) of the TMA, as a trade mark may be registered only such a sign, that possess sufficient distinctiveness in normal economic activity.
 Therefore, the Voivodeship Administrative Court in its judgment of 7 December 2005 case file VI SA/Wa 905/05 properly found that, in the case described above, the purchaser of the goods would have considerable difficulty in identifying the source of origin of goods and reasonably assumed that the trade mark subject of this preceedings does not have a concrete distinctive character.

 Trade mark law, case II SA 2971/01